Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Also Read: 7 Best Large Bulky Item Courier Delivery Software 2026

-The strategic question for US big-and-bulky operations leaders is concrete: given that helper labor is the scarcest variable resource in the operation, and helper-aware routing requires agentic AI architecture rather than rule-based approximation, are we evaluating routing platforms against big-and-bulky operational reality — or against parcel-grade benchmarks that miss what makes big-and-bulky distinct?
+Given that helper labor is the scarcest variable resource in the operation, and helper-aware routing requires agentic AI architecture rather than rule-based approximation, are we evaluating routing platforms against big-and-bulky operational reality — or against parcel-grade benchmarks that miss what makes big-and-bulky distinct?

 Why is helper labor considered the scarcest variable resource in US big-and-bulky delivery?

-US big-and-bulky operations run on crews that flex between one-person and two-person configurations stop-by-stop based on product, customer location, and building access.
-Helper labor cost typically runs 30-40% premium over single-driver operations when measured at the route level — the premium isn’t avoidable because many big-and-bulky deliveries physically require two people, but it scales linearly with helper utilization, making helper allocation the single largest variable cost lever in the operation.
-Most US big-and-bulky operations allocate helpers at the route level (this route gets a helper for the day) rather than at the stop level (this stop requires a helper, that stop doesn’t), producing predictable failure modes — helpers riding along on routes where only 2 of 12 stops actually need help, and helpers absent from routes where 5 of 8 stops needed help.
-Stop-level helper-aware routing is the architectural shift that converts helper labor from operational overhead into precisely allocated resource.
+US big-and-bulky operations run on crews that flex between one-person and two-person configurations stop by stop, based on product, customer location, service type, and building access.
+Helper labor cost typically runs at a 30–40% premium over single-driver operations when measured at the route level.
+That premium is not avoidable because many big-and-bulky deliveries physically require two people, but it scales with helper utilization, making helper allocation one of the largest variable cost levers in the operation.

 What determines whether a specific stop requires two-person crew?